 Laws, regulations and standards of practice unique to NP practice in Ontario are also assessed in the RN(EC) Jurisprudence Examination.
 CNO has developed a guide to support applicants in navigating the jurisprudence exam on the CNO learning management platform.

 Types of Questions

 Both the RN/RPN Jurisprudence Examination and RN(EC) Jurisprudence Examination consist of multiple-choice questions designed to assess an applicant’s competencies at three different levels of cognitive ability:

-- Knowledge and comprehension (the ability to recall and understand relevant content)
+- Knowledge and comprehension – the ability to recall and understand relevant content

-- Application (the ability to apply knowledge and comprehension in a straightforward situation)
+- Application – the ability to apply knowledge and comprehension in a straightforward situation

-- Critical thinking (the ability to apply knowledge and comprehension in complex situations through analytical problem solving)
+- Critical thinking – the ability to apply knowledge and comprehension in complex situations through analytical problem solving

-The College has developed a sample of the types of questions you can expect to see on the jurisprudence examination.
+CNO has developed a sample of the types of questions you can expect to see on the jurisprudence examination.

-Taking the Test
+Taking the examination

 The jurisprudence examinations are completed online and accessed by the applicant through a secure website.